waku-org/pm/requirements/consensus.md

 All Waku network nodes must enforce identical message validation rules to prevent network splits at the libp2p-gossipsub layer.
 This necessitates consensus on the Merkle tree’s state across the network.

-To achieve this, range validation is employed: a node verifies messages against the current root and a set of previous roots, accommodating proofs generated on recent prior roots.
+To achieve this, a node verifies messages against the current root and a window of previous roots, accommodating proofs generated on recent prior roots.
 However, this requires Waku nodes to constantly track the smart contract’s root, which updates whenever a user registers or withdraws membership.
 On L2 networks, roots may change every few seconds, making Waku a heavy consumer of Web3 RPC APIs.